Zach Pascal: Washington Redskins

-Pascal signed with the Washington Redskins as an undrafted free agent following the 2017 NFL Draft.
+Pascal signed with the Washington Redskins as an undrafted free agent following the 2017 NFL draft.
 He was waived by the Redskins on September 2, 2017.

 Tennessee Titans

-On September 4, 2017, Pascal was signed to the Tennessee Titans' practice squad.
-He was promoted to the active roster on September 20, 2017.
-He was waived on September 23, 2017 and was re-signed to the practice squad.
+On September 4, 2017, Pascal was signed to the practice squad of the Tennessee Titans.
+He was promoted to the active roster on September 20.
+He was waived on September 23, and was re-signed to the practice squad.
 He signed a reserve/future contract with the Titans on January 15, 2018.
-He was waived on June 14, 2018.
+He was waived on June 14.

 Indianapolis Colts

 On June 15, 2018, Pascal was claimed off of waivers by the Indianapolis Colts.
-He competed for a spot and made the 53 man roster.
-In the Colts' season opener against the Cincinnati Bengals, Pascal made it but he didn’t see much action totaling only 1 reception for 18 yards to go along with two kick returns for 54 net yards.
+He competed for a spot and made the 53-man roster.
+In the Colts' season opener against the Cincinnati Bengals, Pascal had one reception for 18 yards to go along with two kick returns for 54 net yards.
 On September 30, he scored his first NFL touchdown with a pass from Andrew Luck in an overtime loss to the Houston Texans.
 In the 2018 season, he had 27 receptions for 268 yards and two touchdowns.
 In the Divisional Round loss to the Kansas City Chiefs, Pascal scored a touchdown when he recovered a blocked punt in the endzone.

-On October 20, 2019, in Week 7 against the Houston Texans, Pascal finished with 106 receiving yards and two touchdowns, marking the first time in his professional career with over 100 yards.
+On October 20, 2019, in Week 7 against the Texans, Pascal finished with 106 receiving yards and two touchdowns, marking the first time in his professional career with over 100 yards.

-In Week 13 against the Tennessee Titans, Pascal caught seven passes for 109 yards in the 31–17 loss.
+In Week 13 against the Titans, Pascal caught seven passes for 109 yards in the 31–17 loss.
 On December 30, 2019, Pascal was signed to a one-year extension through 2020.
 Overall, Pascal finished the 2019 season with 41 receptions for 607 receiving yards and five receiving touchdowns.

-In Week 15 of the 2020 season against the Houston Texans, Pascal recorded 5 catches for 79 yards and 2 touchdowns during the 27–20 win.
+In Week 15 of the 2020 season against the Texans, Pascal recorded five catches for 79 yards and two touchdowns during the 27–20 win.
+Pascal finished the 2020 regular season with 44 receptions for 629 receiving yards and five receiving touchdowns.
+Pascal scored a receiving touchdown in the Colts 27–24 loss to the Buffalo Bills in the Wild Card Round.

 The Colts placed a second-round restricted free agent tender on Pascal on March 17, 2021.
 He signed the one-year contract on April 19.
+Pascal started the 2021 season with two receiving touchdowns in Week 1 against the Seattle Seahawks.
+In the 2021 season, Pascal finished with 38 receptions for 384 receiving yards and three receiving touchdowns.